wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

+= 0.81 =
+* Get improved default Style template, `[mla_gallery]` parameters "mla_itemwidth" and "mla_margin" for control of gallery item spacing.
+Quick edit support of WordPress standard Categories taxonomy has been fixed.

 = 0.80 =
 Get the MLA Gallery Style and Markup Templates for control over CSS styles, HTML markup and data content of `[mla_gallery]` shortcode output.
 Eight other enhancements and four fixes.